Daniel J. Frey

 Many tasks take more than one day to accomplish.

-Doing a part of the task each day with due diligence will get us to our goal.
+Completing a portion of the task each day with due diligence will help us reach our goal.

-In the late 1800s, vitamins were discovered, sort of.
+In the late 1800s, vitamins were discovered, albeit in a preliminary sense.

-It was realized that some foods made people's health stronger than others, but they didn't know why.
+It was realized that some foods made people's health stronger than others, but the reason was unknown.

-Grand claims were made by health food hucksters of the day that they could cure anything from ingrown toenails to woman's complaint with their mixtures.
+Grand claims were made by health food hucksters of the day that their mixtures could cure everything from ingrown toenails to women's complaints.

-People then as now didn't go out of their comfort zone and habits.
+People then, as now, didn't go out of their comfort zones and habits.

-It was known that inmates developed a sickness and death from eating just cornbread and nothing else during imprisonment but the authorities didn't know why?
+It was known that inmates developed sickness and death from eating just cornbread and nothing else during imprisonment, but the authorities didn't know why.

-It wasn't until 1912 that Casimir Funk isolated and confirmed the biochemical properties of what he termed Vitamins that the public became aware of their benefits.
+It wasn't until 1912 that Casimir Funk isolated and confirmed the biochemical properties of what he termed vitamins, after which the public became aware of their benefits.

-It turns out the adage, a man can live on cornbread alone is not valid.
+It turns out that the adage "a man can live on cornbread alone" is not valid.

 You need a whole range of vitamins to live a healthy life.